energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 Mid Term Scheduling (MTS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 In some cases, collecting accurate and reliable historical storage levels and profiles in form of hourly timeseries might be a difficult or close to impossible task.
 In future scenarios storage levels are usually forecasted based on the historical data.
 The lack of such data also impacts the accurate modelling of such scenarios.
 In systems with high shares of hydro dams (HDAM) and pumped hydro storage (HPHS) units, such as Norway and Albania, this might have a huge impact on the overall results of the simulation.
 In order to avoid this, Dispa-SET’s Midterm Hydro-Thermal Scheduling (MTS) module represents a simplified version of the original MILP unit commitment and power dispatch model.
 This version is a simplified version of the linear programming formulation which allows perfect foresight and allocation of water resources for the whole optimization period and not only for the tactical horizon of each optimization step.
+Also h2 level in storage units is optimised.
 This module enables quick calculation (later also referring as allocation) of reservoir levels which are then used as guidance curves (minimum level constraints) in one of the four main Dispa-SET formulations.
 The main options are:

 * No-MTS, in which historical curves are used,
 * Zonal-MTS, in which MTS is run for each Zone individually,